 Christian C. Sahner

-Fields of Study: Islamic History, Late Antiquity, Middle East
+Fields of Study: Middle East, Late Antiquity, Islamic History

 Advisors: Peter Brown, Michael Cook

-My essays on the culture and history of the Middle East have appeared in The Times Literary Supplement and The Wall Street Journal.
-In addition, I am the author of the forthcoming book, Among the Ruins: Syria Past and Present (Oxford University Press/ C. Hurst & Co.), an introduction to the war-torn country that blends elements of history, reportage, and memoir from my time in the region.
+I am the author of Among the Ruins: Syria Past and Present (Oxford University Press/ C. Hurst & Co.), an introduction to the war-torn country that blends elements of history, reportage, and memoir from my time in the Levant.
+My essays on the culture and history of the Middle East have appeared in The Wall Street Journal, The Times Literary Supplement, and other publications.

 Among the Ruins: Syria Past and Present (Oxford University Press/ C. Hurst & Co., September 2014)